Ravipatel02/Ravipatel02/README.md

 💼   I aspire to work as a full stack web developer.
 </br>
-⚡ Fun fact I love travelling and Paying Criket.</br>
+⚡ Fun fact I love travelling and Playing Criket.</br>
 🗺️ Want to know more?
 Check out my portfolio <a href=""> here </a>. <br/>

 </br>